Home » Easy Tender Garlic Butter Beef

 Finely chop the fresh parsley and sprinkle it over the garlic butter beef just before serving.

-The beef should be fork-tender — a fork slides in easily and the pieces feel soft, not chewy.
-The sauce will look glossy and rich.
+The beef should be fork-tender – soft, not chewy.
+For most cuts, that’s around 2 hours of gentle simmering, and the sauce will look glossy and rich.

-Mashed potatoes and rice are classics, but noodles are great too.
-And if you’ve got crusty bread?
-Don’t skip it — the sauce is the best part.
+Mashed potatoes are my favorite, but rice or noodles work great too.
+And if you’ve got crusty bread, don’t skip it – the sauce is the best part.

-Warm it gently on the stove over low heat with a splash of water or broth.
-Low and slow is the move here.
+Warm it slowly on the stove over low heat with a splash of water or beef broth.
+Keep it gentle – low and slow is the move here.

 Similar Posts